wpfan2099/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 <a name="updateBlockAttributes" href="#updateBlockAttributes">#</a> **updateBlockAttributes**

-Returns an action object used in signalling that the block attributes with the specified client ID has been updated.
+Returns an action object used in signalling that the multiple blocks' attributes with the specified client IDs have been updated.

 _Parameters_

--   _clientId_ `string`: Block client ID.
+-   _clientIds_ `(string|Array)`: Block client IDs.
 -   _attributes_ `Object`: Block attributes to be merged.

 _Returns_